Skip to main content

-Chloe Kelly's journey from the cages of London to EURO 2022 matchwinner
+Chloe Kelly's journey from the cages of London to EURO double winner

 Find grassroots football near you

-One of the stories of last summer’s men’s EUROs was ‘The boy from Brent’, Raheem Sterling, who grew up in the shadows of Wembley Stadium and took the tournament by storm.
+One of the stories of the men’s EURO 2020 tournament a year before the Lionesses won their first major tournament was about ‘The boy from Brent’, Raheem Sterling, who grew up in the shadows of Wembley Stadium and took the tournament by storm.

-‘The Girl from Ealing’ doesn’t quite have the same ring to it and she might have had a little longer to travel, but for Kelly, the historic ground still holds a special place in her heart.
+‘The Girl from Ealing’ might not have quite the same ring to it and she might have had a little longer to travel, but for Kelly, the historic ground will always hold a special place in her heart as she recalls her early days playing football and dreaming of what would ultimately become a reality.

 “I love the vibe around Wembley.”